Music School was founded on a principle of inclusion and accessibility, which remains

 · NMS is a learning organization.
 Programming at NMS continually evolves with the needs of the community, as well as with best practices and innovation in the field of performing arts.
 Programs for individuals with special needs continue to expand and NMS faculty members are offered opportunities to develop their skills as teachers for special needs individuals.
 Our Dancing with Parkinson’s program continues to expand in Middletown, New London and New Haven.
 NoteAble Women, a songwriting workshop and concert initially funded by the Community Foundation Fund for Women and Girls, now includes men and partners with Chapel Haven and other community organizations.
 The City Initiative, in partnership with the New Haven Public Schools and the Yale School of Music, offers ensemble experiences to middle- and high-school students from underserved communities.

 The NMS financial aid program, supported by individuals, foundations and the State of Connecticut, creates access to NMS programs for families and individuals with demonstrated need.
-In total, approximately $200,000 in financial aid is distributed to nearly 300 people annually.
+In total, approximately $175,000 in financial aid is distributed to nearly 225 people annually at our onsite locations.
+Additionally, hundreds of people benefit from our free programming.
 Increasing this financial aid pool is a major NMS goal.

 The programming offered through NMS has a significant impact in our community.
 We break barriers: